equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 A pair of numbers: 42 42
 ```

 The downside to this method is that the type of the object must be included in the string, it's not a particularly general solution.
-The format method for a string solves this problem, and comes with a few different syntaxtic approaches.
+The format method for a string solves this problem, and comes with a few different syntactic approaches.

 Format searches for and replaces instances of `{}` within strings with the arguments in the format function.
 It will automatically convert other types to strings if possible.